derralf/silverstripe-fluent-tweaks/README.md

 - Go to Locale Admin and add value for sorting to each locale
 - You may use the same value for multiple locales to create "groups" awithin which alphanumeric sorting takes place
 - select the "Hidden" chackbox to hide the Locale from the frontend
+- optionally go to security and define which user groups/editors can see hidden locales

 **Caution:** Published Pages/Contents for "hidden" Locales will still be public/accessible anyway.
 They are just hidden from the Language Menu and/or Meta Tags (alternate links).